 • Argument-level override: true is local: it suppresses the implicit column = ? for that one argument, nothing else.

 • Nested input types must be carrier-mapped to flow through @condition.
-A @table input maps to a jOOQ record (only at the leaf, jOOQ records can not contain other records), an @record input maps to the named Java record (and any input above it must also be a Java record).
-Leaving the input unmapped routes through the PojoInputType path, which still works for plain scalar paths.
+A @table input maps to a jOOQ record (only at the leaf, jOOQ records can not contain other records); a class-backed input maps to its Java record (and any input above it must also be a Java record).
+An input is class-backed when the Java parameter it flows into is that record type; leaving it without a carrier routes through the PojoInputType path, which still works for plain scalar paths.

 • Listed nested input types ([InnerInput] inside an outer record) require a Java record carrier on the outer input, the rewrite needs a stable Java type for the list element.